-space of time.
-The children are taught in small, similar ability groups and are regularly assessed by the class teachers.
-This is to ensure that children are taught in the correct group and are learning at their own level.
+In order to develop children’s phonetic knowledge and ability to decode, build fluency and develop their comprehension we follow the Read, Write Inc phonics scheme.
+This allows for children to be taught daily in small, similar ability groups and to be regularly assessed by the class teachers.
+This regular assessment ensures that children are taught in the correct group and are learning at their own level.

-Many different fun praise actions which are used to motivate.
+We adopt many different fun praise phrases and actions which are used to motivate:

 - Round of a claws